-Ketogenic (Keto) Diet: Complete Guide to Entering Ketosis Safely
+Ketogenic Diet (Keto): Complete Guide to Safely Entering Ketosis

-The ketogenic diet, or keto, relies on a drastic reduction in carbohydrates in favor of fats to bring your body into a state of ketosis — a metabolic state where the body burns fat as its primary energy source.
-Initially developed in the 1920s to treat epilepsy, it is now adopted for weight loss, mental clarity, and type 2 diabetes management.
+The ketogenic diet, or keto, relies on a drastic reduction in carbs in favor of fats to bring your body into ketosis—a metabolic state where the body burns fat as its primary energy source.
+Originally developed in the 1920s to treat epilepsy, it is now adopted for weight loss, mental clarity, and managing type 2 diabetes.
 FoodCraft supports you with tailored keto recipes, a macro calculator with a ketogenic preset, and AI planning that respects your macronutrient ratios.

 Steps